Gluu Gateway 4.0.x#

 The following sections explain the numbered points in the diagram:

 Admin UI The first step is setting up configuration and adding security plugins.
-Gluu Gateway (GG) will provide its
+Gluu Gateway (GG) will provide its Admin UI on port

 :1338.
 Use this UI to add your API or Web application (such as Upstream Service/API/Web) with